Hydrocodone-Acetaminophen: How to Use It Safely for Pain Relief?

 To manage these side effects, individuals who have been prescribed hydrocodone acetaminophen 5-325 (or other dosages) should avoid getting up quickly to prevent dizziness.
 It is a good idea to eat a high fiber diet and stay well hydrated (unless otherwise instructed) to prevent constipation.
 Any rash that develops while on this medicine should be checked out by a healthcare provider.
 If any of the above symptoms persist for longer than one week, it is essential to consult a physician.

-In addition to these common side effects, more serious adverse events can occur and may be indicative of dangerous drug interactions or an overdose.
 Some of the serious adverse effects of this combination of medicines include:

 - Swelling of the face, mouth, or throat